Does your vitamin C serum has ferulic acid?

 Antioxidants are notoriously unstable.
 But, when used together, they withstand light and air better and last longer.
 They also boost one another’s antioxidant properties.

 There’s more.
 A study conducted by Duke University has found that “its [ferulic acid] incorporation into a topical solution of 15%l-ascorbic acid (Vitamin C) and 1%alpha-tocopherol (Vitamin E) improved chemical stability of the vitamins (C+E) and doubled photoprotection to solar-simulated irradiation of skin from 4-fold to approximately 8-fold as measured by both erythema and sunburn cell formation.
 This combination of pure natural low molecular weight antioxidants provides meaningful synergistic protection against oxidative stress in skin and should be useful for protection against photoaging and skin cancer.”

 Translation: when used together, ferulic acid, Vitamin C and Vitamin E double their own sun protection properties and help you fight premature wrinkles much faster.

 P.S.
 Ferulic Acid, Vitamin C and Vitamin E help you reduce sun damage.
 But they are NOT a substitute for sunscreen.

 Related: Everything You Need To Know About Vitamin E In Skincare

 Ferulic acid has one more trick up its sleeve.

-A 1999 study suggested that ferulic acid + vitamin E can help treat hyperpigmentation and dark spots.
-Apparently, they suppresses melanogenesis, possibly by inhibiting tyrosine hydroxylase activity in an indirect manner.”
+A 1999 study suggests that ferulic acid + vitamin E can help treat hyperpigmentation and dark spots.
+Researchers believe this combo “suppresses melanogenesis, possibly by inhibiting tyrosine hydroxylase activity in an indirect manner.”